n4alameel/cookbook/README.md

 to see
 - [ ] 10.
 As a user I want see more the short description of a dish from a search by hovering or clicking on it to know if I want to see the whole recipe
 - [ ] 11.
-As a user I want to create a new recipe so that I can see it later Linnæus University – Faculty of Technology
+As a user I want to create a new recipe so that I can see it later.
-Department of Computer Science
 - [ ] 12.
 As a user I want to be able to add a name, short description, ingredients and detailed description to a recipe
 - [ ] 13.
 As a user I want to see the selected recipe with formatting (bold and